Click on the images to enlarge them

 slideshow

-1980Dado starts to work with Biel Genty, an intaglio printer settled in Montjavoult.
+1980Dado begins working at the studio of Biel Genty, an intaglio printer based in Montjavoult.

-1986A retrospective of his engraved work is presented at the Artothèque, Toulouse.
-Discovers Asia on a journey to Thailand.
+1986A retrospective exhibition of his engraved work is presented at the Artothèque in Toulouse.
+Discovery of Asia with a trip to Thailand with Yanitza, his elder daughter.

-1988Dado becomes a friend of Pierre Bettencourt – once a close friend of Michaux’s – who writes the text for the catalog of his exhibit in tribute to Buffon (“Taxidermied Buffon”) for the artist.
+1988Dado becomes friends with Pierre Bettencourt – a close friend of Michaux – who writes for the artist the text for the catalogue of his exhibition in tribute to Buffon, “Taxidermied Buffon”.